TreeinRandomForest/treeinrandomforest.github.io/_posts/2018-06-19-central-limit-theory.markdown

 mathjax: true
 ---

-When I first started writing this post, it was simply a sequence of calculations with the proof.
-While that is illuminating to the doer, and hopefully to anyone with some undergraduate math and physics, it sheds absolutely no light for anyone else.
-This is now my attempt at

 Suppose we are given $$n$$ independent, identically distributed (i.i.d.) random variables $$Y_1, Y_2, \ldots, Y_n$$.
 We are interested in the distribution of

 $$